fairlearn/fairlearn-proposals/documentation/STRUCTURE.md

    with the content?
 Given that this project's goal is to be about more than just code, we should have mechanisms to understand whether our educational material is actually useful (and used).
 Any suggestions?
+1. [Currently using fairlearn.github.io] deploy through fairlearn.org
+    - check that all pages are reachable through fairlearn.org
+    - https for fairlearn.org (currently only http works)